tooooolazy/baseapp/baseApp/README.md

 - create a new Maven module (jar) - 'xxxx-common' to hold data types common to backend and UI. (pom modifications are required afterwards) in that module:
   - create the following packages and classes/enum:
+    - xxxx.ws.beans: in there create:
-    - xxxx.ws.beans: create a copy of enum JobFailureCode (unless existing one in 'utils' module covers your needs) and a class 'OnlineResult' that extends OnlineBaseResult.
+      - a copy of enum JobFailureCode (unless existing one in 'utils' module covers your needs)
+      - a copy of enum RoleEnum (unless existing one in 'utils' module covers your needs)
+      - a class 'OnlineResult' that extends OnlineBaseResult and uses JobFailureCode created above (JFC generic).
+      - a class 'OnlineParams' that extends OnlineBaseParams.
+      - an interface 'xxxxWsMethods' that extends interface 'WsMethods'.
+These methods are the ones to be called using reflection (see WsBaseDataHandler in baseApp-backend module)
+      - a class xxxxUserBean that extends UserBean in 'utils' module and uses the RoleEnum created earlier (RE generic).
       Make sure you define generics.

 - In Backend module:
   - create the following packages and classes: